kace-study/react-all-blacks/README.md

 https://kace-study.github.io/react-all-blacks/index.html

 ## Rules
-- There are 9 panels colored by white or black
+- There are 9 panels colored by white or black (color is determined at random)
-- The ratio of the color is at random
-- Color of panel will change if you click it
+- Color of panel will change when you click it
 - You can clear game by changing color of all panels to black
 - You can restart the game by clicking start button